ClickTrap-Media/gatsby-plugin-google-fonts-gdpr/CONTRIBUTING.md

 If you have any questions, bugs or feature requests, feel free to open an issue.
 Note that you must use one of our issue templates that your issue is valid - valid issues will always retrieve the attention that is required to solve them.
 Before you create an issue, search for your subject and be sure to not create a duplicate.
 Always provide a clear and concise explanation of your matter of concern.
 Security issues.

-If you find some really serious security issue, please don't create a GitHub issue for it in the first line - it could put all users of gatsby-plugin-klaro into great risk.
+If you find some really serious security issue, please don't create a GitHub issue for it in the first line - it could put all users of gatsby-plugin-klaro-google-fonts into great risk.
 Send a mail to p.zarrad@outlook.de instead, to keep it structured you can simply copy our bug template into your mail.

 ## Contributing code